-I was scrolling Instagram recently and stumbled upon a fashion blogger account recommending a small jewellery designer from Berlin.
-The designer has just established her store and was beginning the journey of online marketing and building her social media presence, but hit it right from the start.
+Do you ever think how to build brand awareness?
+I was scrolling Instagram recently and stumbled upon a famous fashion blogger account recommending a small jewellery designer from Berlin.
+The designer has just established her store and was beginning the journey of online marketing and building her brand awareness but hit it right from the start.

 It got me thinking – what are the most effective marketing tactics to build brand awareness?

 Creating brand awareness is crucial not only for start-ups but also for companies with an established position on the market.